 Here we answer the most frequently asked questions about personal budgets in England.

 What is a personal budget?

 Personal budgets for social care are part of a government move in England to personalise social care.
 They allow people, where possible, to make choices about their own care.

 If your relative has been assessed as needing non-urgent help and support, he or she will be allocated a sum of money called a personal budget.
 Your relative can then decide how the money is spent, which enables them to have greater choice and control over the services they need to use rather than taking a council’s ‘one size fits all’ prescription.

 There are various ways your relative can choose to take the personal budget:

 - As a direct payment, paid straight into their bank account (see below).

 - In an account managed by the council, which should be spent as your relative wishes.

 - In an account held with a care service provider and managed by your relative.

-- In a trust held on your relative’s behalf by a family carer, friend or family member.
+- In an Independent Living Trust, held on your relative’s behalf by a family carer, friend, family member or other trusted party.

 - As a mix of the above.